 The rewards you earn can be redeemed toward travel, including eligible airlines and hotel purchases.
 The card comes with built-in travel insurance, auto rental insurance and purchase protection benefits.

 The card’s annual fee is waived the first year and then is $95 each year.
 However, if you travel frequently, you may be able to justify this expense.
 If you do, it’s important you make sure you can make your monthly payments on time and, ideally, in full each month.
-Otherwise, you’ll lose those benefits to interest charges, as the card comes with a variable APR of 16.24% to 23.24%, depending on your creditworthiness.
+Otherwise, you’ll lose those benefits to interest charges, as the card comes with an APR of 18.24% - 25.24% Variable, depending on your creditworthiness.

 Just like with the Chase Sapphire Preferred, the annual fee for this card is waived the first year.
-However, after that, the Capital One Venture Rewards card carries a $59 annual fee.
-There is a variable APR of 13.24%, 18.24% or 23.24% with this card, based on your creditworthiness.
+However, after that, the Capital One Venture Rewards card carries a $95 annual fee.
+There is an APR of 15.24% - 25.24% (Variable) with this card, based on your creditworthiness.

 3. Citi Double Cash Card